Updated January 21, 2021

 - Book your lodging, camping and rental car in advance.
 Many providers are limiting the number of guests and/or allowing more time between guests, so availabilities will likely be reduced.

-- Ask about any restrictions or changes to the check-in process.
+- Prior to any stay, ask what precautions hotels, campgrounds and other lodging are taking to protect guests.
+Ask about social distancing protocols like capacity reductions in common spaces and hotel staff requirements to wear masks at all times.
+Ask about any restrictions or changes to the check-in process.
 Many properties have reduced face-to-face interactions with guests.

 - Check on the cleaning standards.
 Many hotels, campgrounds, parks and rental car companies offer enhanced cleaning policies.
 For extra confidence, look for Diamond hotels that display a AAA Inspector’s Best Of Housekeeping badge.
 Oregon has 181 properties from Albany to Yachats that are honored.
 Here’s the complete list of Oregon properties.